bjpop/website/index.markdown

 ## About me

-I am Lead Bioinformatician (Cancer Genomics and Clinical Genomics) at [VLSCI](http://www.vlsci.org.au/), a high-performance computing facility for life sciences at the [University of Melbourne](http://www.unimelb.edu.au/), Australia.
+I am Lead Bioinformatician (Cancer Genomics and Clinical Genomics) at [Melbourne Bioinformatics](https://www.melbournebioinformatics.org.au/) (formerly called VLSCI), a high-performance computing facility for life sciences at the [University of Melbourne](http://www.unimelb.edu.au/), Australia.
 I am also an Honorary Fellow of [Computing and Information Systems](http://www.cis.unimelb.edu.au) at the same institution.

 My interests in computing are many and varied, but my recent focus has been: